OpenBAS-Platform/docker/README.md

 The OpenBAS stack is modular and uses multiple Docker Compose files for easier configuration:

+> [!IMPORTANT]
+> Remember to create a .env file from .env.sample and customize the configuration as needed.

 To start OpenBAS with the essential services, run:
 ```bash
    docker compose -p openbas -f docker-compose.yml up -d